In a nutshell

 - The rapid rise of cloud computing has made it a “very hot topic” in the sector, Baker Botts' John Martin tells us.
 “It's at an active and evolving stage, which lends itself to many interesting issues in terms of stability of service and allocation of risk.
 Think about your mobile device and all the data it contains – that's now being stored in the cloud rather than the device itself, which means you as a consumer will require on-demand services and updated info from the technology provider.”

-- From delivering pizza to filming to helping to find lost mountaineers, the potential civilian and commercial uses of unmanned aerial vehicles (more commonly, and awesomely, known as drones) have proliferated.
+- From delivering pizza, to filming, to helping to find lost mountaineers, the potential civilian and commercial uses of unmanned aerial vehicles (more commonly known as drones) have proliferated.
 Clients are increasingly keen to discover how best to utilize these flying machines, and that means navigating a host of legal and regulatory issues.
 With all these unmanned aircraft whizzing about the sky, safety is a prime concern, but considering that drones were developed for intelligence purposes, so is privacy.
 Law firms have been setting up practice groups to help their clients navigate this spaghetti-esque tangle of regulations.

 - 3D printers have also created quite a stir, particularly in the IP and product liability worlds.
 All that is needed to 3D-print something is an electronic schematic and a 3D printer, and the technology is already capable of producing prosthetics, aircraft parts and even rudimentary firearms.
 3D printers are becoming more affordable and accessible, which raises the specter of their being used to produce unauthorized copies of patented inventions.

-- Job prospects for tech lawyers are especially robust, Kiser tells us.
-“I think we can safely predict that the demand to share information in a variety of formats will continue to grow!”
+- The result of the recent US election will have an impact on policy, but the general consensus is that work in technology law is a fairly safe bet.
+“Some of this stuff might be done differently, but it's not going away,” says Steinig.
+“The quality of what's done and the benefit of it are a powerful combination.”
 Indeed, as Martin points out, “the landscape in the technology sector is constantly evolving, so there's a high demand for smart, hard-working lawyers to get involved.
 Technology is an attractive sector for new lawyers because there's always something over the horizon.
-This will be the case for the foreseeable future.”
+This will be the case for the foreseeable future."